Have you ever been in awe by a pro player’s sheer speed and precision?

 While you will still learn during the stress of competition, stress is proven to hinder the formation of memory.

-By allowing yourself to focus on only the movement mechanic you intend to develop you will develop it much quicker.
+By allowing yourself to focus specifically on the movement mechanic you intend to develop you will develop it much quicker.

 3. Use Adaptogens